The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Now, you may be wondering why we'd bother with such a simple function.
 That's logging a template string under the hood (spoilers).
 I'll tell you why: DRY code.

 ## DRY - Don't Repeat Yourself
 Coders are a lazy bunch.
 Smart, but lazy.
-In general, if you can do something once and use it multiple times, that's real nice.
-So, it's true that we could just log a template with the name, however what if our app has multiple exits?
-No problem, just cut and copy the template log a few places.
+In general, if you can write something once and use it multiple times, that's real nice.
+But there's also a valid reason to wrap this into a function.
+It's true that we could just log a template with the name, however what if our app has multiple exits?
+"No problem", you think, you could just cut and copy the template in a few places.

 But then we decide to edit the message.
 Uh oh.
 Now we have to go back to every copy (we might even have to use a global search to be sure) and edit the new text.
 That's annoying and error prone. **Manually cutting and copying too much can lead to inconsistent code**.